hectorcorrea/solr-for-newbies/tutorial.md

     an analyzer might split "Brown Cow" into two indexed terms "brown" and "cow", but the stored value will still be a single String: "Brown Cow"

-When a value is *indexed* for a particular field the value is first passed to the `tokenizer` and then to the `filters` defined in the `indexAnalyzer` section for that field type.
-Similarly, when we *query* for a value in a given field the value is first processed by the `tokenizer` and then by the `filters` defined in the `queryAnalyzer` section for that field.
+When a value is *indexed* for a particular field the value is first passed to a `tokenizer` and then to the `filters` defined in the `indexAnalyzer` section for that field type.
+Similarly, when we *query* for a value in a given field the value is first processed by a `tokenizer` and then by the `filters` defined in the `queryAnalyzer` section for that field.

-If we look again at the definition for the `text_general` field type we'll notice that "stop words" (i.e. words to be ignored) are handled at index and query time (notice the `StopFilterFactory` filter appears in the `indexAnalyzer` and the `queryAnalyzer` sections.)
-However, notice that "synonyms" will only be applied at query time since the filter `SynonymGraphFilter` only appears on the `queryAnalyzer` section.
+If we look again at the definition for the `text_en` field type we'll notice that "stop words" (i.e. words to be ignored) are handled at index and query time (notice the `StopFilterFactory` filter appears in the `indexAnalyzer` and the `queryAnalyzer` sections.)
+However, notice that "synonyms" will only be applied at query time since the filter `SynonymGraphFilterFactory` only appears on the `queryAnalyzer` section.

 We can customize field type definitions to use different filters and tokenizers via the Schema API which we will discuss later on this tutorial.

 ### Tokenizers